grantmcdermott/example/README.md

 - Next click on on the `Settings` link at the top right of the page.
   - Click the `Branches` sub-menu on the left.
   - Then switch the default branch from "master" to your new "gh-pages" branch.
-(Click the "I understand..." botton when prompted).
+(Click the "I understand..." button when prompted).
-- Your repo should now be pulished at your default GitHub Pages site.
+- Your repo should now be published at your default GitHub Pages site.
 To see what this is, click on the `Options` sub-menu on the left (we're still in the `Settings` menu at this point).
 If you scroll all the way down to the `GitHub Pages` section, it will tell you where that is.